CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_Lesson14a_Threat_Hunting.md

 ### Task 3: Refine the query to confirm the hypothesis

-A first query casts a wide net.
 In this task you'll refine it to focus on the suspicious activity and quantify it - a key hunting skill.

 1. Modify your query to filter directly for the suspicious script and count how often each host ran it.
 Replace the query with the following: